 Some questions you could ask might be:

 - Which program did you choose and why?

 - What is the most important thing you learned from your experience?

 - What’s your best memory from your volunteer program?

 Try to catch a presentation.
 We promise you’ll find them interesting, and you might just discover something new.
 This is also an excellent opportunity to learn more about the kinds of work being done to address some of the biggest challenges in the world today.

 You’re not limited to talking to GVI staff.
 Strike up conversations with other potential volunteers and you might meet a future travel buddy.

 Bring friends or family

-Our London Open Day is open to all ages and is completely free for everyone.
+Our London and Manchester Open Days are open to all ages and is completely free for everyone.
 Why not bring someone with you?
 It can be less intimidating when you have a friend with you.
 Plus the event might just convince them to go a step further and join you on your volunteering trip.

 - Cape Coast